awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ts-as-healthchecks.md

 ## An instance was taken out of service in response to an EC2 scheduled reboot<a name="ts-scheduled-maintenance"></a>

-**Problem**: Instances are replaced immediately when a scheduled event indicates a problem with the instance\.
+**Problem**: Auto Scaling instances are replaced immediately when a scheduled event indicates a problem with the instance\.

 **Cause**: Amazon EC2 Auto Scaling replaces instances with a future scheduled maintenance or retirement event before the scheduled time\.

 **Solution**: These events do not occur frequently\.
 If you do not want instances to be replaced due to a scheduled event, you can suspend the health check process for an Auto Scaling group\.
-For more information, see [Suspending and resuming scaling processes](as-suspend-resume-processes.md)\.
+For more information, see [Suspending and resuming a process for an Auto Scaling group](as-suspend-resume-processes.md)\.

 Alternatively, if you need something to happen on the instance that is terminating, or on the instance that is starting up, you can use lifecycle hooks\.
 These hooks allow you to perform a custom action as Amazon EC2 Auto Scaling launches or terminates instances\.
 For more information, see [Amazon EC2 Auto Scaling lifecycle hooks](lifecycle-hooks.md)\.

 ## An instance was taken out of service in response to an EC2 health check that indicated it had been terminated or stopped<a name="ts-terminated-or-stopped"></a>

-**Problem**: Instances in the Auto Scaling group that have been stopped, rebooted, or terminated are replaced\.
+**Problem**: Auto Scaling instances that have been stopped, rebooted, or terminated are replaced\.

 **Cause 1**: A user manually stopped, rebooted, or terminated the instance\.